chinapedia/wikipedia.abstract.en/Page/Rail_transport_modelling.md

-Loxxzoo.jpg's Bahnhof Zoo at the LOXX Berlin model railway.]]
-H0e_layout2.png model railroad.]]
-Miwula02.jpg in Hamburg, Germany is the largest model railway in the world by the amount of track.
-Second largest is Northlandz In Flemington, New Jersey]] LSZcomparison.jpg, 1:220) placed on the buffer bar of one of the larger (live steam, 1:8) model locomotives.]]
-HO_Scale_Bachmann_44-tonner.JPG VECRR-VEEturntable
+'s Bahnhof Zoo at the LOXX Berlin model railway.]] model railroad.]] in Hamburg, Germany is the largest model railway in the world by the amount of track.
+Second largest is Northlandz In Flemington, New Jersey]] , 1:220) placed on the buffer bar of one of the larger (live steam, 1:8) model locomotives.]]

 RAILWAY MODELLING (UK, Australia and Ireland) or MODEL RAILROADING (US and Canada) is a hobby in which rail transport systems are modelled at a reduced scale.